 one was wounded and died, the remainder were killed, or ran away

 killed, or ran away

 At the time of Col. Hickman’s visit the round memorial plaque read: “---Fletcher, BSAP, --96, For Queen and Empire” and in addition had a square piece of tin with the following painted: “Murdered in the Rebellion.
 23.03.96.
-RIP” Clearly the details were wrong; John Fletcher was not a member of the BSAP when he was killed and the date was 21 June 1896.
+RIP” Clearly the details were wrong; John Fletcher was not a member of the BSAP when he was killed, and the date of his death was 21 June 1896.